jarusll/the-logs/index.md

 Why?
 Why today?

 I had a mental block for about a month.
 I hate boring, repetitive stuff.
-Stuff which doesn't bring alot of value.
+Stuff which doesn't bring a lot of value.
 I am out of it and thats why I am here.

 I like tweaking, performance enhancements.
 Things which give metrics so you can improve things.
 I think thats why I am big into observability.

 I hate monsoon.
 I do.
-I can't go out alot.
-I think winter would be my favourite seasons of all.
+I can't go out a lot.
+I think winter would be my favorite seasons of all.
 I can go out, I can stay in.

 What was I working on?
 Boring stuff.
 But exciting as well.
 I tested if I can take my folding cycle in trains and it turns out I can except I have to buy luggage ticket and travel in luggage compartment so thats a bummer because I cant buy luggage tickets on my phone and luggage compartments are filthy.